mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 &nbsp;

-A day or two later, it came out that William X. Nietzche is a “sovereign citizen”, someone who believes that they are not subject to the laws of the United States (think Wesley Snipes, or the [recent Bundy standoff](https://en.wikipedia.org/wiki/Bundy_standoff))  Earlier this year, Nietzche had trespassed in a federal courtroom, attempting to execute a “citizen’s arrest” on four judges, and installed a [Moorish flag](https://www.splcenter.org/fighting-hate/extremist-files/group/moorish-sovereign-citizens) before being apprehended.
+A day or two later, it came out that William X. Nietzche is a “sovereign citizen”, who believes he is not subject to the laws of the United States (think Wesley Snipes, or the [recent Bundy standoff](https://en.wikipedia.org/wiki/Bundy_standoff).)
+Earlier this year, Nietzche had trespassed in a federal courtroom attempting to execute a “citizen’s arrest” on four judges, installing a [Moorish flag](https://www.splcenter.org/fighting-hate/extremist-files/group/moorish-sovereign-citizens) before being apprehended.

 &nbsp;